Lightning-AI/pytorch-lightning/docs/source/transfer_learning.rst

 Sometimes we want to use a LightningModule as a pretrained model.
 This is fine because a LightningModule is just a `torch.nn.Module`!

+.. note:: Remember that a pl.LightningModule is EXACTLY a torch.nn.Module but with more capabilities.

 Let's use the `AutoEncoder` as a feature extractor in a separate model.